Double (association football): Kazakhstan

 In Kazakhstan, five teams have won the Double of the Kazakhstan Premier League and the Kazakhstan Cup.

 Kosovo

-In Kosovo, four teams have won the Double of the Superleague (1999–present) and the Kosovar Cup (1999–present).
+In Kosovo, five teams have won the Double of the Superleague (1999–present) and the Kosovar Cup (1999–present).

 Latvia

-In Latvia, three teams have won the Double of the Latvian Higher League and the Latvian Football Cup.
+In Latvia, four teams have won the Double of the Latvian Higher League and the Latvian Football Cup.

 Liechtenstein

 There is no national league in Liechtenstein, as its clubs partake in the neighbouring Swiss football league system; the Liechtenstein Football Cup is the only national football competition in the country.

 Lithuania

 In Lithuania six teams have won the Double of the A Lyga and the Lithuanian Football Cup.

 Note: Žalgiris won domestic cup twice in 2016, due to format change.

 Luxembourg

-In Luxembourgian football, the Double is made up of the National Division title and the Luxembourg Cup.
-As there are no other senior football competitions in the country, and no club have never come close to winning any European tournament, the Double is the ultimate achievement for a Luxembourgian club in one season.
+In Luxembourgish football, the Double is made up of the National Division title and the Luxembourg Cup.
+As there are no other senior football competitions in the country, and no club have never come close to winning any European tournament, the Double is the ultimate achievement for a Luxembourgish club in one season.

-The most successful clubs are Jeunesse Esch and F91 Dudelange, who have completed eight Doubles each.
+The most successful clubs are Jeunesse Esch and F91 Dudelange (one double 1947–48 as Stade Dudelange), who have completed eight Doubles each.